hookerco/GLLM/README.md

   - [x] linear cutting path (milling)
   - [ ] circular cutting path (milling)
   - [ ] drilling
-* [ ] compare path extracted from the generated G-code with the user-defined specifications (semantic testing)
+* [x] compare path extracted from the generated G-code with the user-defined specifications (semantic testing)

-* Parameters extraction: cutting tool path is empty but not included in missing parameters
+* [x] Parameters extraction: cutting tool path is empty but not included in missing parameters
+* in some runs, the LLM runs for multiple iterations without being able to minimize the Hausdorff distance (NEED SOLUTION)
+* G-Code Postprocessing is required to correct Z, F, S

 ## Project Scripts